Lawyers: Trump’s boast of living in NYC negates suit claims

-NEW YORK (AP) — On a recent call to the nation’s governors, President Donald Trump urged them to “ dominate ” streets full of protesters, adding that as a New Yorker he was especially appalled at unrest in his home town.
+NEW YORK (AP) — On a recent call to the nation’s governors, President Donald Trump urged them to “ dominate ” streets full of protesters, adding that as a New Yorker he was especially appalled at unrest in his hometown.

 “I live in Manhattan,” he said.